xiaoyanit/TeXpert/README.md

  * ``\catcode`\[char]=[num]`` (cf. [this Wiki page][5])
  * `verbatim` environment
  * complicated context-free grammar styling (e.g. math formulas in `$$ ... $$`)
  > Being a Turing-complete macro expansion programming language, TeX actually
  > has **NO** grammar in the first place!
 Sometimes ago, I have tried to look
-> for parsing part in TeX-parser but apparently, no one ever produces such program.
+ > for parsing part in TeX source code but (to my surprise) there was none.
 1. [ ] Document reorganization (inspired by Eclipse's refactoring features) such as
  * [ ] move `\newcommand` to preamble
  * [ ] rename defined command (in a context-sensitive way)